ezekg/flint/README.md

 ```

 ### Clear

+_Flint will attempt to use a local clearfix mixin named `clearfix`.
+If one is not found, it will use it's own._

 Given that Flint is float based, you might find yourself needing to use a clearfix.
 Flint comes packaged with a micro-clearfix function.